-SLOW ROAST: Preheat the oven to 275 F / 135 C. Line a baking sheet with parchment paper and place the salmon fillets on the sheet, skin side down.
-Rub each fillet with a little of the avocado or olive oil and sprinkle with salt.
+SLOW ROAST: Preheat the oven to 275 F / 135 C. Line a rimmed baking sheet with parchment paper and place the salmon fillets on the sheet, skin side down.
+Rub each fillet with a little of the oil and sprinkle with salt.
 Roast for 15 – 20 minutes, depending on the thickness of the fillets, until the fish is fork tender, just beginning to flake and still just lightly pink in the middle.
 (If you have a meat thermometer, you’ll want the internal temperature to be about 120 F / 49 C).
 Remove from the oven and let rest.

 POACH: While the salmon is roasting, trim the radishes of their ends and cut them in half.
 Add the radishes to a small skillet, along with the oil and broth.
 Over low medium heat, cook the radishes, stirring a few times, until their color has faded to a dusty pink and they are lightly glazed & just barely fork tender but not soft, about 5 or 6 minutes.
 Remove from the heat.

 SOFT BOIL: Set up an ice bath in your kitchen sink to cool the eggs down when they’re done, then make the eggs to your own preference.
-For these slightly jammy eggs, I set mine in the Instant Pot on a trivet and poured in 1 cup / 240 ml of water.
+For these slightly jammy eggs, I set mine in the 6 Quart Instant Pot on a trivet and poured in 1 cup / 240 ml of water.
 Use the Low Pressure setting and cook for 3 minutes before doing a Quick Release.
 Carefully transfer the eggs to the ice bath and peel once they’re cool enough to handle.

 BLANCH: Bring a pan of salted water to a boil.
 Trim the asparagus of any tough ends, then add them to the boiling water.
 Cook until crisp but tender, about 60 – 90 seconds, then transfer to the ice bath to prevent the asparagus from overcooking.
 Once cool, lay the asparagus on a clean dish towel to absorb any excess water.